 To see our beginner’s guides for different hobbies, check out our ultimate list of creative hobbies here.

 Drawing and painting are one of the most versatile hobbies for teens since there are tons of different art mediums you can learn and multiple ways you can explore them.

-Art supplies can get pretty expensive but there are tons of student-grade ones that beginner’s can start using.
-This hobby is also great since you can do it at home, a cafe, a park… pretty much everywhere!
+Art supplies can get pretty expensive, but there are tons of student-grade ones that beginners can start using.
+This hobby is also great since you can do it at home, in a cafe, in a park… pretty much everywhere!

 Here is a list of different art mediums you can explore.